 Denver vs. Austin

-When comparing Denver vs. Austin there is a lot to consider.
-Both bring a lot to the table so whether you are considering a move or a visit, it’s good to take a closer look at how these two cities compare.
+When comparing Denver vs. Austin, there is a lot to consider.
+Both bring unique lifestyles to the table, so whether you are considering a move or a visit, it’s good to take a closer look at how these two cities compare.

 Like Denver, Austin has seen a huge influx of residents.
 In 2020 Austin surpassed one million residents in Austin proper and over 2.2 million in the greater Austin area.
 Austin is significantly larger than Denver, spanning over 272 square miles.

 Both Denver and Austin are unique places to live full of entertaining activities, easy-going residents, and collaborative cultures.
 No matter which city you choose, you can’t go wrong.

 Each year, Denver rakes in more than $17 million in hospitality due to the hordes of tourists flocking to the area.
 And it’s no wonder why.
 The city offers residents and visitors plenty to do.
 Larimer Square, a historic area within Denver, is a must-see in the area.
 Originally the site of a pioneer camp in the 1850s, it now buzzes with life and is home to numerous restaurants, shops, and nightlife venues.

 Just south of downtown Denver is Washington Park, where locals take visitors when they are trying to show Denver off.
 With over 165 acres boasting of tree-lined paths, lush green meadows, stunning gardens (one of which is a replica of George Washington’s garden in Mount Vernon), and two not-to-be-missed lakes, it stands out as one of the most beloved parks in the area.